paul-hammant/tbd/content/game-changers/index.md

 ![](to_tbd3.png)

 Tools for code-reviewers/approvers of proposed contributions to trunk were developed internally at Google in the early 2000's as a command-line tool and part of "Google 3".
-Things would not land in the shared trunk, until everyone agreed.
+Things would not land in the shared trunk until everyone agreed.
 Their culture was that such that reviews were speedy.
-Getting pending commits to the point of rejection or acceptance ("Looks Good To Me" : LGTM) was almost competitive.
+Getting pending commits to the point of rejection or acceptance ("Looks Good To Me": LGTM) was almost competitive.
 Some new Googlers (Nooglers) would pride themselves about taking on random code-review chores and being one of a few people that weigh into the decision moment.

-The code review technology marshaled changes for proposed commits to the trunk, and stored them outside the VCS in question (in a database probably).
+The code review technology marshaled changes for proposed commits to the trunk and stored them outside the VCS in question (in a database probably).
 To do that the tech would reach into the developer machine and the appropriate moment and make a tar.gz of the changes and the meta-data around them, and pull that back to the central system for global presentation.
 Anyone could review anything.
 A review was just on a commit (not a batch of commits).
 Therefore